Alimony in Massachusetts

 - Material change proven by clear and convincing evidence

-Our experienced lawyers understand how these factors can be used to calculate or modify alimony payments.
+Our experienced family lawyers understand how these factors can be used to calculate or modify alimony payments.
 We will advocate on your behalf during negotiations and litigation.
 We seek optimal results for our clients through our understanding of the many tax-related and financial issues that alimony presents.

 Modifying Alimony Payments Awarded Prior To The Alimony Reform Act